-Petunias are an old-fashioned favorite that offer a lovely burst of color and work well in any garden, they bloom in nearly every color you can think of.
+Petunias are an old-fashioned favorite that offer a lovely burst of color and work well in most patches of soil, they bloom in nearly every color you can think of.
 You can grow them in flower beds, hanging baskets (wave varieties are an especially good choice), patio containers (get creative!) and they also work well as edging along sidewalks.
 The flowers are super-easy to grow and with the quick tips offered here, you can count on a colorful display in your garden this season.
 Here’s the scoop…

 When: Bring bedding plants outdoors gradually in the Spring to harden them off and help acclimate them to the outdoors.
 They are hardy enough to start early in the season using the cold frame method.